Sanghk02/FPGA-BNN-Accelerator/README.md

 - Place `.bit` and `.hwh` on the board.
 - Run `pynq/BNN_LineBuffer_FIFO.ipynb` for overlay loading and DMA inference.
 - Check output accuracy and timing.

----

-## Novelty

-1) **1-bit {-1, +1} quantization mapped to {0, 1} in hardware**
-   All layers operate in binary form using `ap_uint<1>` to minimize memory footprint.
-   Multiplication is replaced with **XNOR + popcount**, significantly improving computational efficiency and speed.

-2) **Removal of redundant arithmetic via threshold-based comparison**
-   Expressions such as `2 * popcount - N` are eliminated.
-   Instead, a single threshold comparison is used, reducing arithmetic overhead and simplifying hardware logic.

-3) **Input-channel pre-bitpacking**
-   Input channels are pre-packed before convolution.
-   - No inner unpacking loop is required during computation.
-   - Achieves an effect similar to full loop unrolling without increasing resource usage.
-   - Enables efficient FIFO transfer (e.g., 32-bit packed streaming per cycle).
-   - Eliminates runtime unpacking overhead.

-4) **DATAFLOW and stream-based pipelining (FIFO architecture)**
-   Computation starts immediately when a patch is generated and is streamed forward.
-   - `#pragma HLS DATAFLOW` and streaming FIFOs enable deep pipelining.
-   - Achieves **II = 1** in steady state.
-   - After pipeline warm-up, one pixel (feature element) is produced per cycle.

-5) **Bitwise majority-based pooling (3-out-of-4 logic)**
-   Average pooling is replaced with a 3-of-4 majority vote in the binary domain.
-   This reduces arithmetic complexity while preserving decision behavior in BNN.

-6) **Bitwidth-optimized loop variables and indices**
-   Loop counters and control variables use the minimum required bitwidth (e.g., `ap_uint<4>` instead of `int`).
-   This significantly reduces MUX complexity and overall control logic resource usage.